Simon Bird

 Simon Antony Bird (born 19 August 1984) is an English comedian, actor, director and producer.
-He is best known for playing Will McKenzie in the multi-award-winning E4 comedy series The Inbetweeners (2008–2010), as well as its two films (2011 and 2014), and Adam Goodman in the Channel 4 comedy series Friday Night Dinner (2011–2020).
-He is set to star in Shawn Levy's Star Wars: Starfighter (2027).
+He is best known for playing Will McKenzie in the E4 comedy series The Inbetweeners (2008–2010), as well as its two films (2011 and 2014), and Adam Goodman in the Channel 4 comedy series Friday Night Dinner (2011–2020).
+He is set to appear in Shawn Levy's Star Wars: Starfighter (2027).

 Early life

-Bird was born in Guildford, Surrey, as the third of four children of Claremont McKenna College professors Graham and Heather Bird.
+Bird was born in Guildford, Surrey, as the third of four children of University of Surrey professors Graham and Heather Bird.

 Bird was educated at Cranmore School, West Horsley, the Royal Grammar School, Guildford, and Queens' College, Cambridge, where he read English.
 At Cambridge, Bird was the president of the Footlights, the university's sketch and theatrical group.

 Career

 Early comedy career

 While studying for a Master of Arts degree in cultural and critical studies at Birkbeck College, Bird set up the sketch comedy group "The House of Windsor" with former Footlights contemporaries Joe Thomas (who plays Simon Cooper in The Inbetweeners) and Jonny Sweet.
 They performed at the Edinburgh Festival in 2007 and in 2008 with a show called The Meeting, described as a site-specific comedy installation set in an actual boardroom.
 Bird and Thomas were also regulars on series 1 and 2 of The Weekly Show, a podcast for Channel 4 Radio (2006–07).

 Bird performs stand-up comedy and took part in Chortle's national student comedy awards in 2005, 2006, 2007 and 2008, coming second in his final attempt.
 He was a finalist in 2006, and was disqualified for deliberately breaking the rules in 2007.